 Fortune favours the bold

 It’s no small feat to try new technology.
 It takes a bit of bravery, some trust and some faith in your own expertise as a researcher.
 Exploring the topic of health and wellbeing is unique to each individual and we were determined to help the team at CMR bring this out in the individuals they were talking to.
-CMR were initially drawn to Tandem for the slick functionality that makes the set up and administration of tasks, like online diaries, simple.
+CMR were initially drawn to Together for its functionality that makes the set up and administration of tasks, like online diaries, simple.
 Our team advised on how to get the most from the platform, CMR then set the tasks and activities up to get the most from the participants.

 So, how did CMR achieve their goals with the study?

 CMR wanted to understand how their cohort felt about their health within the context of their daily lives.
-Participants were placed into 3 distinct segments that were tracked in Tandem during the study.
+Participants were placed into 3 distinct segments that were tracked in Together during the study.
 In particular, CMR wanted to understand how people perceived their current situation and what aspects they wanted to change or improve.
-Using Tandem over the course of 7-days, the CMR team was able to classify and tag participant goals and aims, uncover unmet needs, triggers and motivations for change.
+Using Together over the course of 7-days, the CMR team was able to classify and tag participant goals and aims, uncover unmet needs, triggers and motivations for change.